Manage application tokens

 Consider the following when choosing a role for a token:

 • You can limit custom roles to specific databases, keyspaces, and tables.
-In contrast, default roles include all current and future databases, keyspaces, and tables in your organization.
+In contrast, built-in roles include all current and future databases, keyspaces, and tables in your organization.

 When you add new databases, keyspaces, and tables, you might need to modify your custom roles to include those new resources, if necessary.
 If you use the DevOps API to manage custom roles, you can create wildcard (*) scopes that account for future instances of these resources.